-My practice embeds rigorous analysis and ecological principles into contemporary landscape and urban design.
+My research and practice embeds rigorous analysis and principles of landscape ecology into contemporary landscape and urban design.
 By generating projects in the built environment that perform in terms of ecological fitness, design innovation and in environmental stewardship I’m working to test existing methods, push new ideas and discover hybrid models of practice.
 As an educator, I’m also highly focused on learning and more specifically, trying to understand how design ideas are formed, tested and communicated across industries.
 My work over the last decade has been centered on this convergence – conceptual thinking in the academy and the fusion of landscape ecology and creative design in practice.
 And because so much conventional work being done in communities around the globe is aimed primarily at short-term economic gain, my practice, teaching and scholarship is concerned with finding ways to put analytical tools – and therefore ecological agency – in the hands of communities so they can best reach their long-term goals.

 Rapidly growing urban populations and subsequent impacts to social, ecological and cultural systems have produced an acute need for the fields of environmental design.
 Communities across the globe struggle to evolve in ecological balance, as they face enormous growth pressure and competition.
 The shrinking peri-urban and rural areas that they are intimately linked to also face a host of serious concerns.
 The need for healthier, humane, dynamic, current and accessible public space, created within a framework of cultural and ecological heritage in these environments, has arguably never been more pressing.
 By natural extension, the need for the next generation of designers to be engaged with this context is acute.
 While conventional narratives in design at such a large scale tend to insert predetermined infrastructural principles and methods, my work instead operates within frameworks of phenomenology and informal tactics to advance the field through a combination of analytical site reading, rigorous ideation and through empathy driven principles of design.
 I contend through my body of work, that the inquiry, understanding, and shaping of solutions to these major design problems is inextricably linked to design education, and provides appropriate context and training for future generations of environmental stewards and practitioners.
 With that, my scholarship is focused on three key intersectional themes: 1.
 Critical Practice, 2.
 Design Process and Communication, and 3.
 Design Pedagogy.